oam-dev/rudr/docs/how-to/migrating.md

 # Migrating Kubernetes Resources to Scylla

-This document explains, at a high level, how to represent your Kubernetes applications using the Hydra specification.
+This document explains, at a high level, how to represent your Kubernetes applications using the Open Application Model specification.

 ## Terms